Francis E. Warren Air Force Base

-The 90th Missile Wing is commanded by Colonel Catherine Barrington.
+The 90th Missile Wing is commanded by Colonel Johnny L. Galbert.
 Twentieth Air Force, co-located at Warren AFB, is under the command of Major General Michael Lutton.
 Warren AFB is a census-designated place and had a resident population of 3,072 at the 2010 census.

 History

 The history of the base dates back to the Railroad Act of 1862, when President Abraham Lincoln and Congress set plans for the transcontinental railroad.
-The plans included a military installation on the eastern slope of the Rocky Mountains in the Wyoming Territory, to protect Union Pacific Railroad workers from "hostile Indians".
+The plans included a military installation on the eastern slope of the Rocky Mountains in the Wyoming Territory, to protect Union Pacific Railroad workers from hostile Indians.
 From these pioneer origins, the base evolved from a frontier infantry and cavalry post into the largest, most modern strategic missile facility in the U.S. Air Force.
 F.E.
 Warren AFB is named in honor of Wyoming's first United States Senator, Francis Emroy Warren (1844–1929), who was awarded the Medal of Honor at age 19 during the American Civil War.